fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 # Operational reporting

-This reporting is directly used by the business application to deliver operational reports and the live data.
+This reporting is directly used by the business application to deliver operational reports on the live data.
 The business needs this kind of reports.
 As an example, if the business is to plan train travels, the business application enables to find a train route for the user with appropriate date and time, then to book the train and to charge the user's bank account.
 At the